 Compatible to mitigate Class A fires.
 Includes fire due to wood, paper, cardboard, coal, fabrics, or dry pulps.
 Installed near to exit place of hospitals, offices, etc.

 When water is sprayed on the fire has a cooling effect, reducing heat transfer (remember fire triangle) gradually eliminating heat element.

 - Jet: Extend less surface area, consuming more time and water to mitigate fire.

 - Spray: Covers more surface area requires less time to diminish fire but may require more water.

-- Mist: They are light-weight and have proper flow control.
+- Mist: They are lightweight and have proper flow control.
 The rate of spraying ranges between 250-300 microns of water droplets forming a layer of heat with high precision.
-A droplet size of fewer than 250 microns can cause water droplets to evaporate and cannot mitigate the fire.
+Droplet size of fewer than 250 microns can cause water droplets to evaporate and cannot mitigate the fire.
 On the other hand, higher particle size result in more water wastage.
 Sometimes able to handle Class B fires when added suitable additives.

 Dry Powder Extinguishers

 They are compatible to mitigate Class A, B, C, D, and E fires.
 Not recommended for use in confined spaces which may cause more confusion, difficult cleaning, and suffocation issues.
 We may find these types of fire extinguishers in the chemical, pharmaceutical, petroleum industries, etc.